Four Things to Know About Fluoride

 - Radiation therapy.
 Radiation may put you at risk of getting cavities.
 It damages the salivary glands, thereby affecting saliva production.

 - Periodontitis is also known as gum disease.
 The condition exposes your tooth and its roots to bacteria, increasing the chance of tooth decay.
-If you already have the ailment, our dentist applies fluoride on your already eroded enamel.
+If you already have the ailment, our Delta Dental dentist applies fluoride on your already eroded enamel.
 The treatment restores the lost minerals on the surface of the tooth.
 It hinders the growth of harmful bacteria and prevents further decay.

 3. It is Available in Different Types?